Jump to the content

 Ilo Convention on Child Labor (IPEC)

-The International Labor Organization (IAO) presented a report on the situation of child workers in June 2021 in the World Day against Child labor.
-According to the IAO, 160 million children work in the age group between five and 17 years.
+The International Labor Organization (IAO) and Unicef presented a report on the situation of child workers in June 2025 in June 2025.
+According to the IAO, 138 million children work in the age group between five and 17 years.

 Is there child labor in Germany?